yhoiluhi/agmod/SINGLEPLAYER.md

 - Fixed grunt on QE going downstairs and scaring the scientist (at c2a4f).
 - Fixed WGH door getting closed.
 - Made it harder for scientists to get scared of enemies while following you, even with high HP (>50).
+- Made it possible to hold the gauss charge when going through changelevel triggers.
-- Now it's possible to hold the gauss charge between maps (not on saveloads though).
+- Made it possible to hold the gauss charge through saveloads, in a tricky way that takes some practice to perform correctly, but works.
 - Removed Game Over triggered by damaging a scientist (at c3a2 and c3a2d).
 - Added transparency to the fade in effect at the start of UC.
 - Moved further the scientist that may get into your path when finishing the first map of AM (at c1a0).